davidlange6/gas_form_maker/README.md

 Lame example of a building a questionarre from google apps script attached to a google form

+Warning, this script will delete the contents of your form....

 How to use?
   * Open a new google form
   * Click the three vertical dots in the very top right for more options